User Tools

 People on IRC

-- Channel founders, +q, have a ~ by their name, and are the creators of the IRC channel.
+• Channel founders have a ~ by their name, also known as mode +q.
+They are the top-level admin of the IRC channel, usually the founder, but sometimes the founder will pass the role onto someone else.
 They can change all channel settings and modes.

-- Super-ops, aka +a or admins, have a & by their name, have the same powers as ops, can access some ChanServ commands, and cannot be kicked by normal ops.
+• Super-ops or sops have a & by their name, also known as mode +a.
+They have the same powers as ops, can access some channel management commands, and cannot be kicked by normal ops.

-- Ops, aka +o, have an @ by their name.
+• Ops have a @ by their name, also known as mode +o.
 They can ban, kick, add and remove ops, change the topic, and make your life hell.

-- Half ops, aka hops or +h, they have a % by their name.
+• Half-ops or hops have a % by their name, also known as mode +h.
 They can ban and kick, add and remove voice, change the topic and set a few modes.

 Note about Lurking: SAY SOMETHING EVERY ONCE IN A WHILE.
 Many channels get sick of people just joining and watching, at least let them know who you are so someone doesn't kick you or something.
 So, you can lurk, but be sure to talk occasionally.
 The IRC world is extremely intolerant of newfags.